Komorebi Myth Meaning & Symbolism

 The Tale of Komorebi

-In the time before time, when [the world](/myths/the-world “Myth from Tarot culture.”/) was raw silk stretched upon the loom of creation, the great Amaterasu Ōmikami shone with an undivided light.
+In the time before time, when the world was raw silk stretched upon the loom of creation, the great Amaterasu ĹŚmikami shone with an undivided light.
 Her gaze was a relentless, golden truth that left no room for mystery.
 Every stone, every river, every blade of grass lay exposed in her brilliant judgment.
-[The world](/myths/the-world “Myth from Tarot culture.”/) was a perfect, static painting, beautiful yet suffocating in its clarity.
+The world was a perfect, static painting, beautiful yet suffocating in its clarity.

 Beneath this unwavering gaze grew the first forests, children of the mountain gods.
 They were realms of deep, tangled shadow, places where secrets pooled and whispers took root.
 Their deity was not a single form, but a murmuring consciousness known as Kodama, the echo of the wood.
 The trees, in their quiet defiance, reached upward, weaving a living lattice against the sun's dominion.
 They did not seek to extinguish the light, but to converse with it.